Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 How much does the community alarm cost?

-If a community alarm is installed partway through the year, the customer will be sent an invoice for this period until the end of March and then will go onto the annual billing system.
+If your Community Alarm is installed partway through the year, you will be sent an invoice for this period until the end of March.
+You will then go onto the annual billing system.

 See 'Paying an invoice' for how and where an invoice can be paid.